shobhitkasturey/Basic-Python-Scripts/README.md

 Conclusion

 This program allows users to capture multiple images using their device's camera by pressing a defined key.
 Each image is saved with a unique filename to avoid overwriting previous images.
 The program continues to run until the user presses the 'q' key to exit.

+Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+    Fork the repository.
+    Create a new branch for your feature or bugfix.
+    Commit your changes and push the branch to your forked repository.
+    Create a pull request with a description of your changes.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.
+Contact

+For any questions or feedback, please contact shobhitkasturey@gmail.com